chalk board with back to school anxiety written on it

 Family participation is integral to the healing process at Clear.
 Our programs include multi-family therapy groups, monthly family sessions, and weekly updates to ensure that both teens and their families are supported throughout the entire treatment process.

-Attending school doesn’t have to be a daunting task.
-Anxious teenagers can find relief from anxiety symptoms by collaborating with mental health professionals and working on themselves.
+Attending school doesn’t have to be a total drag.
+Anxious teenagers can find relief from anxiety symptoms by collaborating with mental health professionals and learning how to manage their symptoms.

-By leveraging these resources, Clear’s mental health services for teens provide tailored support to help your teen navigate their mental health challenges and achieve a healthier, more balanced life.
-Reach out today to get started.
+Clear Behavioral Health offers a robust clinical treatment model that includes cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), psychiatry, medication management, and mindfulness practices to provide comprehensive, evidence-based care.
+Our mental health services for teens throughout Los Angeles, including our newest location in Santa Clarita, CA, provide tailored support to help your teen navigate their mental health challenges and achieve a healthier, more balanced life.
+Reach out today to tackle your back-to-school anxiety.